 “Must be a Mount Girl!”

-Mount Girls are known for being bright, inquisitive, team-oriented and service-driven.
+Mount Girls are known for being bright, inquisitive, team oriented and service driven.
 They can be seen voicing their opinions on college campuses, starting their own businesses or collecting cans at local food pantries.
-A Mount Girl is more than smart and accomplished; she is grounded in mercy values and guided by her faith.
+A Mount Girl is more than smart and accomplished; she is grounded in Mercy values and guided by her faith.
 She loves learning and extends that passion to everything she does.
 She also recognizes her own intrinsic dignity and worth and respects that of others.

 - Founded in 1851, the oldest high school and the only all-girls school in Arkansas

-- 535 student body, grades 9-12
+- 448 young women, grades 9-12

 - Service Learning Program with students volunteering at 25 service sites in the Greater Little Rock community

-Class of 2015 Accomplishments
+Class of 2021 Achievements